Hawkeye #1 | Writer: Matt Fraction | Art: David Aja | Colors: Matt Hollingsworth |

 Publisher: Marvel Comics | Price: $2.99

 What you will find, however, is Matt Fraction’s realistic and gritty interpretation of a man named Clinton Barton.
-The purple archer doesn’t have the luxury of fighting crime with super powers and a bow and arrow is not the answer to every situation.
+The purple archer doesn’t have the luxury of fighting crime with superpowers, and a bow and arrow is not the answer to every situation.
 While it is a scary sight for anyone on the receiving end, it’s not going to convince a slum lord gangster to stop unfairly raising rent on poor families.

-Fraction does a fantastic job of painting him as the everyman’s hero of Queens New York.
-David Aja’s art felt like something I would see drawn on a subway wall and Matt Hollingsworth’s coloring gave the story a Bohemian motif to match the grittiness of the story.
+Fraction does a fantastic job of painting him as the everyman’s hero of Queens, New York.
+David Aja’s art felt like something I would see drawn on a subway wall, and Matt Hollingsworth’s coloring gave the story a Bohemian motif to match the grittiness of the story.

 As the kids say these days, this issue has tons of street credit.